meterglost/HCMUT-Latex-report-template/README.md

 ### Options

-#### title

-_Possible value:_ any

-_Description:_ Add title field in PDF document metadata.
-Maybe used by browsers or PDF viewer applications to display title instead of PDF file name.
+`lang` = `en` | `vi`

+Set document default language

 ---

-#### author

-_Possible value:_ any
+`author` = any

-_Description:_ Add author field in PDF document metadata
+Add author field in PDF document metadata

 ---

-#### subject

-_Possible value:_ any
+`subject` = any

-_Description:_ Add subject field in PDF document metadata.
-Maybe used by search engines or document management systems.
+Set subject on title page and add subject field in PDF document metadata.

 ---

-#### passwd

-_Possible value:_ any
+`passwd` = any

-_Description:_ Set password for PDF document
+Set password for PDF document

+> [!NOTE]\
-_Note that when set password, Overleaf will not be able to display the pdf.
-You have to download it, open it locally, and enter the password before being able to view the content._
+> When password is set, Overleaf will not be able to display the pdf.
+You need to download the pdf, open it with a supported software, and enter the password before being able to view the content.

 ---

-#### print

-_Possible value:_ oneside, twoside

-_Description:_

--   oneside

-    -   Add a left-only gutter margin to the PDF document.

--   twoside

-    -   Add a left-right interleaved gutter margin to the PDF document.
-    -   Add blank pages to make the title page, TOC page, first page of the PDF document place on the right side.
+`print` = `oneside` | `twoside`

+Specify that the document is intended to be print.

+> [!NOTE]\
+> If not set, the document is intended to be view as electronic document.